 Not sure if you’re getting the right amount of deep sleep for your age and gender?
 Download the free SleepScore App to accurately measure your sleep and compare it to others your age.
 Then, get helpful tips on ways you can start improving!

 You can try some of these ideas and see if they help improve your deep sleep for a more energized tomorrow!

 4. Listen to ASMR Videos

 Have you heard of ASMR?
-A 2015 study defined it as, “Autonomous Sensory Meridian Response, in which individuals experience a tingling, static-like sensation across the scalp, back of the neck and at times further areas in response to specific triggering audio and visual stimuli.
-This sensation is widely reported to be accompanied by feelings of relaxation and well-being.”
+A 2015 study defined it as, “Autonomous Sensory Meridian Response, in which individuals experience a tingling, static-like sensation across the scalp, back of the neck and at times further areas in response to specific triggering audio and visual stimuli.”
 This study found that 82% of respondents used ASMR to help them sleep, and 70% used it for stress management.
 There are a huge variety of ASMR vloggers out there, and each caters to specific ASMR “triggers.”
 Pull up YouTube and search “ASMR” to see if one of these videos works for you.

 A 2014 study out of the University of Fribourg in Switzerland found that subjects who listened to sleep-promoting audio recordings containing hypnotic suggestion spent as much as 80 percent more time in deep sleep compared to those who did not listen to the recordings.
 There are both free and paid audio resources that lean toward the hypnotic persuasion and using one may help with your deep sleep debt.